 1417.
 Queen Move

 Input.
-Four positive integers: the size of the chessboard m and n and the queen's coordinates x and y (1 ≤ xm ≤ 109, 1 ≤ yn ≤ 109).
+Four positive integers: the size of the chessboard m and n, as well as the coordinates of the queen x and y (1 ≤ xm ≤ 109, 1 ≤ yn ≤ 109).

 Output.
-Print the number of squares the queen attacks.
+Print the number of squares under the queen’s attack.

 Sample input